sabirah-shuaybi/Palindrome5Digits/README.md

      Using 5 nested loops, this function creates all possible 5 digit numbers.
      Then, it searches for all the palindromes within the set off all 5 digit numbers and aggregates them.

-  2) The second funtion/algorithm OptimizedSearch() is more efficient than the first algorithm (uses only 3 nested loops instead of 5).
+  2) The second funtion/algorithm palinOptimized() is more efficient than the first algorithm (uses only 3 nested loops instead of 5).
 This technique is based on the recognition that in a palindromic 5 digit number, the first digit will be equal to the last digit and the second digit will be equal to the second last digit.
 Thus, it is unnecessary to search through the entire range of 5 digit numbers.

+  3) The last function/algorithm palinConstruct is the most efficient out of the three because instead of searching for all the 5 digit palindromes in order to ultimately aggreate them,